AntonC9018/Hopper_University_Paper/paper.md

 #### 4.4.4.3.
 The Enemy Algo

 The enemy action execution algorithm, or simply the *enemy algo*, was designed based on the following requirements:
-1. The selected action must be executed successfully once;
+1. The selected action must be executed successfully at most once;
 2. The directions that the action must be tried in are defined by the movs algorithm;
 3. If there is an entity blocking one of the actions, that entity should do their action first.